 The first images of the 2023 Volvo XC40 Recharge (facelift) started circulating on the web in November 2021, and Volvo has since then unveiled the model internationally.
 The new XC40 Recharge will begin arriving at U.S. dealers this summer, and here are six important changes to the facelifted model:

 Headlamps borrowed from the Volvo C40

-The most significant update on the 2022 Volvo XC40 is its headlamps, which now resemble the Volvo C40 electric coupe SUV’s ‘Pixel’ headlights (based on the XC40 Recharge).
-The redesign of the headlight cluster also sees the Thor Hammer LED daytime running lights get a slight tweak.
+The most significant update on the 2023 Volvo XC40 is its headlamps, which now resemble the Volvo C40 electric coupe SUV’s ‘Pixel’ headlights.
+Volvo Cars says that the pixel LED technology automatically adapts the headlights to traffic ahead and efficiently illuminates the path without dazzling the drivers in the oncoming vehicles.
+The reshaping of the headlight cluster also sees the Thor Hammer LED daytime running lights get a tweak.

-The 2022 Volvo XC40 Recharge gets a new front bumper that looks similar to the C40 and overall has a theme that is not very far from the Polestar models.
-The foglight enclosures get a redesign, and it appears the XC40 Recharge facelift will share the T-shaped plastic surrounds with its coupe sibling with the next update.
+The 2023 Volvo XC40 Recharge gets a revised front bumper that looks similar to the C40 and overall has a theme that is not very far from the Polestar models.
+A frameless grille plate also helps the XC40 Recharge remain visually in sync with its coupe version.
+The foglight enclosures get a redesign, and it appears the XC40 Recharge facelift shares the T-shaped plastic surrounds with its coupe sibling with the update.

 Volvo Cars says that the 2023 Volvo XC40 Recharge will be available in new colors, but it hasn’t revealed them yet.
 Similarly, the company has confirmed the availability of new wheels, with additional information to be disclosed closer to launch.
 Sage Green and Fjord Blue are the new exterior color choices in other markets.